Nonverbal and Brilliant

 about the authors:

-Paul and Trisha Petersen have five children from the age of 28 to their youngest Owin who is 6.
-Owin, who has Duchenne Muscular Dystrophy (DMD) and Autism Spectrum Disorder (ASD) is 6 years old.
-You can follow Owin’s journey on Facebook and also by scanning the QR code at the end of this story.
+Paul and Trisha Petersen have five children from the age of 28 to their youngest Owin who was just 6 at this point in his life.
+Owin, has Duchenne Muscular Dystrophy (DMD) and Autism Spectrum Disorder (ASD).

-– read part 2 of the story here –
+To read part 2 of the story click here.

 Fast forward a few years, past the adjustment period, the start of steroids and the other medications.
 Past the thousands of posts, stories, studies and the countless pages of medical jargon we learned to digest, and here we are.